jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 ### 26 Disposal of stewardship areas
 (1) Subject to subsections (2) and (3) of this section, the Minister may dispose of any stewardship area that is not foreshore or any interest in any stewardship area that is not foreshore.
-(2) The Minister shall not dispose of any land or any interest in any land adjacent to— unless satisfied that its retention and continued management as a stewardship area would not materially enhance the conservation or recreational values of the adjacent conservation area or land or, in the case of any marginal strip, of the adjacent water, or public access to it.
+(2) The Minister shall not dispose of any land or any interest in any land adjacent to—unless satisfied that its retention and continued management as a stewardship area would not materially enhance the conservation or recreational values of the adjacent conservation area or land or, in the case of any marginal strip, of the adjacent water, or public access to it.
   (a) any conservation area that is not a stewardship area; or (b) land administered by the Department under some enactment other than this Act,— (3) The Minister shall not dispose of any land or any interest in land without first giving notice of intention to do so; and section 49 of this Act shall apply accordingly.